converged-computing/cloud-select/README.md

 - [ ] should cache be organized by region to allow easier filter (data for AWS doesn't have that attribute)
 - [ ] need to do something with costs
 - [ ] test performance of using solver vs. not
+- [ ] can we just scrape prices from? https://cloud.google.com/compute/all-pricing

 ### Future desires